0xarkstar/DeBHuB-public/CONTRIBUTING.md

 ---

-Thank you for contributing to IrysBase! 🎉
+Thank you for contributing to DeBHuB! 🎉